ryan-schreiber/email-builder/README.md

     .subject("test email sent from my python lib")

     # --- EMAIL BODY --- #
-    # you need to choose between either html or text, can't use both
+    # you need to choose between either html, markdown or text, can't use more than one

-    # html(body:str) -> renders the given html in the email body, no chaining
+    # html(data:str) -> renders the given html in the email body, no chaining
     .html("<h1> hello world </h1>")

+	# markdown(body:str) -> renders the given markdown as html in the email body, no chaining
+    .markdown("# hello world")

     # test(body:str) -> adds the given text to the email body as plain text
     .text("hello world")